mmmarinho/ROS2_Tutorial/docs/source/create_packages.rst

 Create packages (:program:`ros2 pkg create`)
 ---------------

-ROS2 has a tool to help creating package templates.
+ROS2 has a tool to help create package templates.
 We can get all available options by running

 .. code-block:: console